-Officer Boards as prescribed in the Constitution have continued to drive forward the Transformation Programme within the context of the Medium-Term Financial Plan with strategic oversight from the Executive Team and escalation of appropriate issues.
+Officer Boards as prescribed in the Constitution have continued to drive forward the Transformation Programme with strategic oversight from the Executive Team and escalation of appropriate issues, with particular emphasis on revenue budget and capital plan management.
 These arrangements are subject to both Cabinet and Scrutiny oversight.